kellansteele/ml_projects/README.md

-# ml_projects
+# Kellan's Streamlit App for Machine Learning Projects
-A streamlit app to display some of my ML projects.
+A streamlit app which allows you to explore some of my ML projects.

 ![Object Detection Page](/media/thermal_page.png)